 We are constantly seeking corporate support through sponsorship of our range of events.
 By sponsoring our Cheshire Three Peaks Challenge one year, Active Business helped to cover the costs ensuring as much money as possible was raised.

 Employees can also volunteer for the hospice.
-Teams from Virgin Media used their volunteer hours to sort and prepare stock in the charity shop, and groups from RBS and United Utilities gave their time to help with our Knitted Easter Chick appeal
+Teams from Virgin Media used their volunteer hours to sort and prepare stock in the charity shop, and groups from RBS, Barclays and United Utilities gave their time to help with our Knitted Easter Chick appeal